MartinPetkov/GCTF2021BeginnersQuestWriteups/14-web-quotedb/README.md

 There's practically nothing going on here.
 There's a quote and an author.
 There's no way to enter new quotes.
 Trying various sub-pages like "/admin" or "/add_quote" and variations also turns up nothing.
 There's no JavaScript, either included or embedded in the page source (besides [Bootstrap](https://getbootstrap.com/docs/3.4/javascript/)).

 One cool thing you can do is use a website or extension like [BuiltWith](https://builtwith.com/) or [Wappalyzer](https://www.wappalyzer.com/) to profile the website and see what technologies it's using.
-In this case though, all we find is that the website uses Ubuntu, Apache, GCP and some kind of CDN.
+In this case though, all you'd find is that the website uses Ubuntu, Apache, GCP and some kind of CDN.
 No hint on whether there's a database or what kind if so.

 ### Looking for SQL injection